gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 Leclerc managed to pull off one of the more daring strategies of the 2024 season and it begs the question: Why was his car able to minimize degredation, yet maintain good pace compared to McLaren?
 Ferrari and McLaren brought significant upgrades to their cars the week of the Italian Grand Prix.
 Both teams provided official receipts to the FIA of the upgrades they were bringing to the Italian Grand Prix which can provide valuable insights on what teams prioritize for performance at a circuit.

+**NOTE:** *For all teams, the "ride height" is an implied change each race due to this being a part of the car setup not a physical upgrade.
+While the ride height does affect the aerodynamics, it is not implemented by physically altering the geometry or shape of the car's body.*

 *Below are Ferrari's Monza specific upgrades:*

 **Ferrari**
 - Front wing: "The depowered front wing flap provides the required aero balance range associated to the optimum downforce level anticipated for Monza.
 Different trims are available, to allow modulation."

 - Rear wing: "This update features depowered Top and Lower Rear Wing profiles in order to adapt to Monza layout peculiarities and efficiency requirements.
 Both a new design and the carry-over of last year’s geometries (TRW and LRW) will be available."

 <br><br>

 **Front Wing Analysis**